anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: We must overcome the notion that we must be regular.
-It robs you of the chance to be extraordinary and leads you to the mediocre.
+Quote: The difference between what we do and what we are capable of doing would suffice to solve most of the world's problems.

-By: Uta Hagen
+By: Mahatma Gandhi